SciKit-Surgery/scikit-surgerytutorial02/doc/03_Git.rst

 Getting Started with git
 ===============================================

-WEISSLab uses `git`_ to control and maintain the source code versioning of projects made using the Python Template.
+GitHub uses `git`_ to control and maintain the source code versioning of projects made using the Python Template.
 This tutorial is no substitute for a good understanding of version control in general and `git`_ in particular.
 We will cover just enough git commands here to get you